 At The Product Lawyers, our attorneys don’t make commercials, but we are here to help.
 Patients who suffered severe injury after being implanted with an IVC filter may be entitled to significant financial compensation.
 But time is limited.
 Many of the currently-filed lawsuits have been “consolidated,” transferred as a group to central federal district courts.

 The course of litigation is speeding up, and at least one judge has begun selecting representative cases for trial.
 Act quickly, before you lose the right to file suit.
 Have questions about case eligibility?
-Call the experienced lawyers at Banville Law today for a free consultation.
+Call the experienced lawyers at Banville Law today for a free consultation about an IVC Filter Lawsuit.
 We’ll answer your most pressing questions at absolutely no charge and no obligation.

 IVC filters, net-like medical devices implanted in the inferior vena cava, can break or migrate inside the body, and these risks seem to be terrifyingly common.
 In study after study, IVC filters manufactured by companies from C.R.
 Bard to Cook Medical have been linked to severe injuries.
 Most of the harm is apparently caused by utter failures of the device itself.